samtay/birdtalk/README.md

 MVP should probably just be a game demo using local storage, no user identity, database, etc.

+- [ ] REFACTOR move ./game into ./ui/game/quiz.rs and create struct with Signals, provide it as context, clean up all the signal passing.
+- [ ] REFACTOR probably separate game context from bird data
+- [ ] FINISH up persistent storage for "level" and display level/xp nicely

 - storage

   - what is stored where?
 I have access to local storage (not on mobile currently)